10 incredible secret camping spots in Australia

 2. Hunters Gorge, QLD

-• Where: Hunters Gorge, Diamantina National Park, about 400km northeast of Birdsville.
+Hunters Gorge, Diamantina National Park, QLD

-• Facilities: Drop toilet and some fireplaces.
+• Facilities: Drop toilets only

 We all yearn to explore our remote outback.
 When you do, finding a great camping spot can be tricky.
 After all, we all want level ground, a little firewood around, a water view would be nice, and plenty of space.
 The reality is, such places in the outback are few and far between – especially if you’re way out west around Birdsville and Bedourie.
 But I’ve got just the spot for you.